Definition

 - Use a virtual private network (VPN) to disguise your IP address and location, making it more difficult for third parties to track you.

-- Use an "In-Private" or "Incognito" mode of your browser during browsing to Cookies stored on your computer.
+- Use an "In-Private" or "Incognito" mode of your browser while surfing in order to Cookies stored on your computer.

 Note that avoiding third partyCookies may affect your online experience by causing certain features of websites to stop working properly.